Ghosts-Urban Legends

 2005 movie remake of War of the Worlds with Tom Cruise that actually started in Jersey City!

-The event was a fascinating example of media’s power and realistic storytelling’s impact.
+The event was a fascinating example of the media’s power and realistic storytelling’s impact.
 Today, Grovers Mill commemorates this unique piece of history with a monument and annual celebrations.

 Take a Special Drive!
-Visit On October 30th!

 Visit Van Nest Park at 218 Cranbury Rd, West Windsor Township, NJ 08550, aka Grover’s Mills.
 Bring your phone and play the recording while at the site.
 Lots of great historical fun!